 Now that you’ve read all the AngularJS interview questions and answers above, you are a step closer to passing your interview and getting your dream job.

-If you feel that you need to refresh your knowledge on some concepts and master front-end web development with Angular, consider taking Angular Certification training course.
+If you feel that you need to refresh your knowledge on some concepts and master front-end web development with Angular, consider taking an Angular Certification training course.
 It’s affordable and will put you on the right path toward your career as a successful web developer.